List of Downton Abbey characters: Patrick Gordon

+George Murray

+George Murray (played by Jonathan Coy) is a country solicitor and family lawyer of the Crawleys.
+He was the one who discovered Matthew's inheritance following the death of Patrick Crawley in the Titanic.
+After Peter Gordon starts to impersonate the dead Patrick Crawley, it is Murray who exposes him.
+Murray helps Bates get a defense lawyer when he is accused of murdering his estranged wife, Vera, and provides legal counsel to Anna when she is accused of murdering Mr. Green.
+Following Robert's disastrous investments, he supports Matthew's plans of modernisation despite Robert's protests and the resignation of the land agent Jarvis (played by Terence Harvey), citing the incompetence of Robert's ancestors in handling financial matters.
+After Matthew's death, he helps Mary in being legally recognised as Matthew's heir.
+Murray appears in the second film, overseeing the transfer of the villa bequeathed by the Marquis of Montmirail to Violet into Sybbie's possession.

+Sergeant Willis

+Sergeant Willis (played by Howard Ward) is the local sergeant of the local police.
+He frequently appears in the last two series, mostly related to criminal investigation involving the Downton staff.
+When he came to interrogate Anna, he was accompanied by Inspector Vyner (played by Louis Hilyer).

 Lavinia Swire

 Lavinia Catherine Swire (played by Zoe Boyle) (1895–1919) is the sweetheart and fiancée of Matthew Crawley.
 She is the daughter of London solicitor Reggie Swire, to whom she has been very close ever since her mother's death during her early childhood.
 In 1912, she brings private papers of her uncle Jonathan Swire, a Liberal minister, to Sir Richard Carlisle since Sir Richard plans to financially ruin her father.
 The papers Lavinia stole inadvertently helped create the Marconi scandal.
 She first meets Matthew when he is back in England on leave from the Army and they later become engaged.
 When Matthew returns from the First World War injured she refuses to leave him despite being told that he will never walk again and is impotent.
 Lavinia dies at Downton of Spanish influenza after Matthew regains use of his legs and shortly before their wedding.
 Just before her death she confesses to Matthew that she had seen the kiss between him and Mary and tells him that her death is the best for all of them.
 Her father dies shortly after and Matthew honours his deathbed wish for his ashes to be placed in Lavinia's grave.
 Matthew is left a considerable sum by Mr Swire, and Matthew is initially consumed with guilt and refuses to accept it.
 Matthew eventually relents and uses the money to save Downton Abbey from bankruptcy following Lord Grantham's having lost his wife's fortune through bad investments.